 While a locked layer looks like this:

 Next you will want to create a new layer.
-A new layer can be created using the this icon: New layer icon which is locate in the layers window.
+A new layer can be created using the this icon: which is locate in the layers window.
 If this window is missing, simply go to the Photoshop toolbar at the top, hover over “Window” and make sure “Layers” is selected.

 Next right click on the text icon in the Photoshop toolbar and make sure that “Horizontal Type Tool” is selected.
 This should look like this: